S-T-Full-Text-Knowledge-Mining/SSCI-BERT/README.md

 We used the abstract of social science research as the training set.
 Based on the deep language model framework of BERT, we constructed SSCI-BERT and SSCI-SciBERT pre-training language models for intelligent processing tasks of social science text.

-We designed four downstream tasks of  Text Classification, Named Entity Recognition (NER) on different Scientific article corpus and general corpus to verify the performance of the model.
+We designed four downstream tasks of  Text Classification on different social scientific article corpus to verify the performance of the model.

 - SSCI-BERT and SSCI-SciBERT are trained on the abstract of  articles published in SSCI journals from 1986 to 2021.
 The training set involved in the experiment included a total of `503910614 words`.
 - Based on the idea of Domain-Adaptive Pretraining, `SSCI-BERT` and `SSCI-SciBERT` combine a large amount of abstracts of scientific articles  based on the BERT structure, and continue to train the BERT and SSCI-SciBERT models respectively to obtain pre-training models for the automatic processing of Social science research texts.